julianlam/feps/fep/044f/fep-044f.md

 Servers that do not implementing the current FEP will still be able to quote the post without providing any dogpiling-reducing friction.
 There is unfortunately nothing we can do about that.
 However, servers which do implement the current FEP should refuse displaying those quotes, so implementing the control mechanisms of the current FEP remains worthwhile.

 The current FEP does not specify behavior around the visibility of quoted posts, but implementations should pay special attention to not inadvertently expose the contents of a quoted post to users who are not allowed to see it.
 In particular, implementations should ensure that any restriction based on user blocks, or follow relationships are still respected.
 Likewise, implementations should pay attention so that any discoverability, searchability or privacy setting, such as FEP-5feb, are still respected.
+To reduce risk of accidental exposure through third-party servers with insufficient visibility checks, it is recommended to not allow quoting posts with a wider allowed audience than that of the quoted post.

 Effectively revoking authorized quote posts relies on the participation of the quote poster's server to effectively reach the audience of the quote post.
 This means that an ill-intentioned server which obtained an authorization could deliberately refuse to forward the revocation.
 Still, the ability to revoke a quote post remains useful between well-intentioned servers, and opportunistic re-verification of quote approvals should also help with discovering that a quote authorization has been revoked, despite the potential lack of forwarding.